 You will need to make 10 years of National Insurance Contributions (NICs) to qualify for any State Pension, and 35 years contributions to qualify for the full amount.

-(i.e. you receive 1/35th of full State Pension for each year of NICs, and must make a minimum of 10 year’s contributions).
+(i.e. you receive 1/35th of Full State Pension for each year of NICs, subject to a minimum of 10 year’s contributions).

 The State Pension age for both men and women is currently 66, and will increase to 67 between 2026 and 2028.